AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 - Security is a key requirement.
 Any alternative CI/CD workflows should provide a secret management solution to store the credentials required to deploy an App Builder Application against a specific Workspace.
 You can set these tokens in an `.aio` file or by using system or environment variables.

 The [`aio-apps-action`](https://github.com/adobe/aio-apps-action) can be used as a reference for constructing your own pipeline.
-This CI/CD Github action for automated deploys generates a token for the CLI to avoid login.
+This CI/CD GitHub Action for automated deploys generates a token for the CLI to avoid login.
 The Adobe Developer Console documentation provides more information on [generating access tokens programmatically](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/#generating-access-tokens-programmatically).

 This [App Builder Live demo](https://www.youtube.com/live/lbB2jl2rQZM?feature=share&t=1815) provides a walkthrough of how you might create your own CI/CD pipeline.